 Don’t trust your gut, at least when it comes to falling — or surging — stock prices.

-Your natural response to a massive sell-off or a big gain in stocks may be to “do something,” especially since so much of your wealth, and ability to comfortably retire, may be tied to the returns of various investments, including stocks.
+Your natural response to a massive sell-off or a big gain in stocks may be to “do something,” especially if much of your wealth, and ability to comfortably retire, is tied to the returns of various investments, including stocks.

 On Dec.
-19, 2018, the Federal Open Market Committee voted to raise the target range for the federal funds rate 25 basis points – during a multiple-day decline for the Dow Jones industrial average.
+19, 2018, the Federal Open Market Committee voted to raise the target range for the federal funds rate by 0.25%.
+This happened during a multiple-day decline for the Dow Jones industrial average.

 Then on Dec.
 26, 2018, the Dow surged more than 1,000 points — its largest increase in a day.
 Ever.

 Finally, on Jan.
-4, Fed Chair Jerome Powell spoke at the American Economic Association and Allied Social Science Association 2019 Annual Meeting and reassured markets that the Fed’s policy is flexible and that he won’t resign if Trump asked him to – sending the Dow up more than 600 points.
+4, Federal Reserve Chair Jerome Powell spoke at the American Economic Association and Allied Social Science Association 2019 Annual Meeting.
+Powell reassured markets that the Fed’s policy is flexible and that he won’t resign if Trump asked him to.
+The speech sent the Dow up more than 600 points.

 Responding to market volatility by selling stocks is hardly ever a good idea.
 Here’s why.

 When it comes to groceries, you always want to buy products when they’re on sale.
 But investors have a nasty habit of buying high and selling low.

 “Fear and greed drive the stock market,” says Roger Wohlner, a financial writer, advisor and owner of The Chicago Financial Planner.
 “All too often investing decisions to buy or sell are made out of emotion rather than research and logic.”